XerTheSquirrel/xerthesquirrel.github.io/iopipe.md

 ## CircleCI (Continous Integration)

 CircleCI was used very heavily at IOpipe which performed everything from testing, to releases, and to deployment of various parts of the service.
 I was responsible for making sure that CircleCI continued to work with the Java agent.
 There have been issues with CircleCI that I was able to resolve.

+## Customer Support

+I have provided customer support for the Java agent and other parts of IOpipe.

 ## Maven (including Maven Central)